 In summation

-While each of WooCommerce’s competitors exceeds at something, they lack other essential features.
+While each of WooCommerce’s competitors excels at something, they lack other essential features.
 WordPress has it all.
 We admit it takes a bit more work to use WordPress for e-commerce.
 For a small business, an entrepreneur, and even nonprofits, the idea of creating or migrating a website is understandably daunting because you don’t do this every day.
 Schedule a free digital consultation and let us put your WordPress for e-commerce worries to rest.

 Happy selling online!

-Jorge @ ASTOUND
+Jorge @ Astound Media